 Jaquelyn Muller is author of children’s books I Love You 5 Lollipops and Elizabeth Rose on Parade and a child literacy advocate.
-Just in time for Book Week and our Screen Free Challenge, she shares her ideas for keeping keeping little ones glued to the page instead of the screen.
+Just in time for Book Week, she shares her ideas for keeping keeping little ones glued to the page instead of the screen.

 The best way to shop for books with kids